 Good Academic Standing.
 Ph.D. students must have a minimum cumulative grade point average (GPA) of 3.0 ("B") on a 4-point scale to apply for Ph.D.
 Candidate status or to graduate.
 Students are therefore in "good standing" when their cumulative GPAs are 3.0 or higher, and no more than one "C" is a part of that cumulative GPA.
-Johnson University computes GPAs at the end of each term (fall, spring and summer).
+Johnson University computes GPAs at the end of each term (fall, spring, and summer).

 Academic Warning.
 Ph.D. students who fail to meet the 3.00 GPA or earn a "C" for a course in a single term of a graduate program will be placed on academic warning.
 Graduate students on academic warning should consult the Program Director immediately.
 In the case of a deficient GPA, the Registrar will remove the warning notation from the student's file after the student successfully raises the GPA to required levels.
-In the case of a "C" to be removed from academic warning.
+In the case of a "C" earned in a course, the student may choose to retake the course to earn a grade above a "C" to be removed from academic warning.